Creating an L7 load balancer with DDoS protection using the management console or CLI

 Create an instance group

-Your application backends will be deployed on the VM instance of the target group.
-The VM's target group will be connected to the load balancer so that requests can be sent to the backend endpoints of your application.
-In this scenario, creating an instance group with the minimum configuration is enough.
+Your application backends will be deployed on the VM instance from the target group.
+The VM target group will be connected to the load balancer, thus enabling requests to the backend endpoints of your application.
+A minimum configuration instance group is sufficient for this tutorial.

 To create an instance group: